-350 Consistently, for non-valley profiles, SPR was higher in felsic and mafic regions than in the mixed sediment region (Fig.1a).
+Consistently, for non-valley profiles, SPR was higher in felsic and mafic regions than in the mixed sediment region (Fig.1a).
 Additionally, while topsoil samples between mafic and felsic did not show differences in SPR, subsoil samples in the felsic region showed higher SPR than their mafic counterparts and SPR in the mixed sediment region was generally lowest.
 TPR showed significant differences in topsoil with mafic soils respiring highest and mixed sedimentary rock soils respiring lowest.
-Differences in subsoil, however, were not significant across regions (Fig. 1C).
-The $\Delta^{14}$ C activity values of both soil and respired

-355 CO2 in mafic and felsic regions were not significantly different from each other for both top- and subsoil.
-Bulk soil samples from mixed sedimentary rocks region were consistently depleted compared to their mafic and felsic counterparts in bulk soil.
+Differences in subsoil, however, were not significant across regions (Fig. 1C). Δ14C activity of both soil and respired CO2 in mafic and felsic regions were not significantly different from each other for both top- and subsoil.
+Samples from mixed sedimentary rocks were consistently depleted compared to their mafic and felsic counterparts in bulk soil.

 At valley positions, SPR in topsoil was not significantly different for mafic and felsic samples.
-Mixed sediment samples were slightly lower in SPR in topsoil than their mafic and felsic counterparts, but not nearly as low as at non-valley positions (Fig.

-360 1b).
-In subsoils, SPR was highest in felsic and lowest in the mafic region, while the mixed sediment region was not significantly different from mafic samples (Fig. 1b).
+Mixed sediment samples were slightly lower in SPR in topsoil than their mafic and felsic counterparts, but not nearly as low as at non-valley positions (Fig. 1b).
+In subsoils, SPR was highest in felsic and lowest in the mafic region, with the mixed sediment region being not significantly different from mafic samples (Fig. 1b).
 TPR in valleys was significantly different in topsoil with samples from the mafic region respiring highest and from the felsic region lowest.
 No statistical significant difference of TPR in valleys between geochemical regions could be found in subsoils (Fig. 1d).
-As in non-valley counterparts, ΔC content in valley positions activity was lowest in samples from the mixed sediment region and differences between the mafic regions were generally small (no statistical test possible due to small sample size, Fig. 2a-b, d).
+As in non-valley counterparts, Δ^{14} C activity was lowest in samples from the mixed sediment region and differences between the mafic and felsic regions were generally small (no statistical test possible due to small sample size, Fig. 2b, d).